salesforcecli/plugin-dev/messages/dev.generate.flag.md

 # question.FlagSummary

-What is the summary of the flag?
+Enter a short description (summary) of the flag:

 # default.FlagSummary